eth-cscs/abcpy/README.md

 ## Other Refernces

 Publications in which ABCpy was applied:

+* R. Dutta, K. Zouaoui-Boudjeltia, C. Kotsalos, A. Rousseau, D. Ribeiro de Sousa, J. M. Desmet, A. Van Meerhaeghe, A. Mira, and B. Chopard.
+"Interpretable pathological test for Cardio-vascular disease: Approximate Bayesian computation with distance learning." arXiv preprint arXiv:2010.06465 (2020).

+* R. Dutta, S. Gomes, D. Kalise, L. Pacchiardi.
+"Using mobility data in the design of optimal lockdown strategies for the COVID-19 pandemic in England." arXiv preprint arXiv:2006.16059 (2020).

 * L. Pacchiardi, P. K&#252;nzli, M. Sch&#246;ngens, B. Chopard, R. Dutta, "Distance-Learning for Approximate Bayesian Computation to Model a Volcanic Eruption", 2020, Sankhya B, ISSN 0976-8394,